 Next, go down through the middle of the pom-pom, and again down the hat.
 You will work in a circular sewing pattern around the top of the hat, but will always go straight up and down through the middle of the pom-pom.

-Once you have sewn a circle around the top of the hat, (6 or 7 stitches) pull both ends of the yarn through to the inside of the hat and tie a sturdy knot.
+Once you have sewn a circle around the top of the hat, (6 or 7 stitches) pull both ends of the yarn through to the inside of the hat and tie a sturdy knot on the inside of the hat (or underside of your project).

 This will keep those beautiful pom-poms in place!

-And check out my tutorial for Fur Pom-Poms, you can make those yourself too!
+And check out my tutorial for DIY Fur Pom-Poms, you can make those yourself too!
+And once you learn how, you will wonder why you haven’t been doing this the whole time!

 Want a hat to put these pom-poms on?
 Try these: